kjblanchard/goon/README.md

 - **[Audacity](https://www.audacityteam.org)** - Music edits

 ## Building
-- All dependencies are in the external folder, and if you need any of them, pull the submodule and build/install them with
-- - git submodule update --init --recursive
 - Only tested with clang currently on macos/windows/linux.
 Windows sets prefix to c/cmake, so make sure when you install your libs to put them there, or change the prefix path in cmake

 ## Authors